 Principal Investigators (PIs) are responsible for not only overseeing and mentoring their students and researchers in the responsible and ethical conduct of research, but also for ensuring that all undergraduates, graduate students, and postdoctoral researchers supported by their NSF awards are successfully completing the designated modules of the online course.

 The following procedures for complying with the NSF RCR Training Requirement apply to all NSF supported projects that were applied for on or after January 4, 2010:

 - PIs are responsible for directing all undergraduates, graduate students, and postdoctoral researchers supported by their NSF awards to successful complete the CITI RCR training course within 30 days of commencing work on the project.

 - The CITI course can be accessed from any computer.
-Once there participants click on "New Users Register Here", select "Clark University" in the "Participating Institutions:" drop down menu and complete the required registration information.
+Once there participants click on “Register” under “Create an Account”, then select “Clark University” for your organization affiliation, and complete the required registration information.

-- Under "Select Curriculum" participants will be given four choices:
+- Under “Select Curriculum” participants will be given five choices:

 - RCR Basic Curriculum

 - RCR Basic Curriculum + Human and Animal Subjects